 Tactics: The bridge to the island and the large tree opposite are the hot spots as well as the car-park bank often producing a good catch.
 Be sure to use light rods, smaller hooks and 6lb line or heavier to get the most out of this lake as the Barbel particularly put up and impressive fight.
 Luncheon meat and drilled pellet are ideal when targeting the Barbel and Chub with usual maggot and corn working well with the other silver fish species.

 Our newest addition, is for experienced fishermen only.
 This specimen water is stocked with a host of Redmire Common & Simmonds Mirror Carp up to 35lb with a host of Sussex Scaley’s and Priory Fisheries too, averaging around 20lb.
-Alongside these fish are Pike up to 18lb.
-Betty's Lake is set in a particularly peaceful and tranquil area of the site with three well placed islands and has 18 spacious dugout swims particularly suited to the Carp angler.
+Alongside these fish are Pike up to 18lb and plenty of Roach.
+Betty’s Lake is set in a particularly peaceful and tranquil area of the site with three well placed islands and has a number of spacious dugout swims particularly suited to the Carp angler.
 Members can book to night fish by appointment only.
 Carp cradles are required to fish this water, regardless of target species.

 Tactics: This is the most challenging lake on site but is also the most rewarding therefore a more thoughtful approach is required, please read the additional rules for this lake before fishing.
 Tiger nuts are the bailiff’s favourite for this water along with a healthy scattering of free offerings.
 Throughout the warmer months the shallower spots around the islands are often where the Carp will patrol so take time when choosing your spot as it is often the case that hitting these areas can mean the difference between catching and not.
 Again, like Sumners Lake, darker baits tend to work best with a few anglers catching well on zig-rigs when the conditions are favourable.